Sea level rise

 Rising seas affect every coastal population on Earth.
 This can be through flooding, higher storm surges, king tides, and increased vulnerability to tsunamis.
 There are many knock-on effects.
-They lead to loss of coastal ecosystems like mangroves.
-Crop yields may reduce because of increasing salt levels in irrigation water.
+They lead to loss of coastal ecosystems such as mangrove swamps.
+There may be a reduction in crop yields because of increasing salt levels in irrigation water.
 Damage to ports disrupts sea trade.
 The sea level rise projected by 2050 will expose places currently inhabited by tens of millions of people to annual flooding.
 Without a sharp reduction in greenhouse gas emissions, this may increase to hundreds of millions in the latter decades of the century.

-Local factors like tidal range or land subsidence will greatly affect the severity of impacts.
+Local factors such as tidal range or land subsidence will greatly affect the severity of impacts.
 For instance, sea level rise in the United States is likely to be two to three times greater than the global average by the end of the century.
-Yet, of the 20 countries with the greatest exposure to sea level rise, twelve are in Asia, including Indonesia, Bangladesh and the Philippines.
+Yet, of the twenty countries with the greatest exposure to sea level rise, twelve are in Asia, including Indonesia, Bangladesh and the Philippines.
 The resilience and adaptive capacity of ecosystems and countries also varies, which will result in more or less pronounced impacts.
 The greatest impact on human populations in the near term will occur in low-lying Caribbean and Pacific islands including atolls.
 Sea level rise will make many of them uninhabitable later this century.

 Societies can adapt to sea level rise in multiple ways.
-Managed retreat, accommodating coastal change, or protecting against sea level rise through hard-construction practices like seawalls are hard approaches.
+Managed retreat, accommodating coastal change, or protecting against sea level rise through hard-construction practices such as seawalls are hard approaches.
 There are also soft approaches such as dune rehabilitation and beach nourishment.
 Sometimes these adaptation strategies go hand in hand.
 At other times choices must be made among different strategies.
 Poorer nations may also struggle to implement the same approaches to adapt to sea level rise as richer states.

+Sea level rise has been studied through an environmental justice framework, as its impacts are not evenly distributed across populations.
+Research suggests that socially and economically vulnerable communities are often more at risk to coastal flooding and have fewer resources for adaptation or relocation.

+Sea level rise can also contribute to the displacement or relocation of coastal and island populations, including some Indigenous communities whose cultural practices are closely connected to ancestral lands.
+Relocation efforts may involve challenges related to maintaining community organization and farming practices as well.